rebelsky/sams-assorted-musings-reflections/personal-projects-2020-06-03.md

 The React tutorial teaches you how to make tic-tac-toe?
 Extend it for an Othello game or some game you invent.
 The options are endless, provided you have the time and the inclination.

+That's a lot to consider, isn't it?
+Where would I suggest you start?
+From my pespective, Web scraping to present information in a new way, one that you find more useful, is an excellent kind of project.
+We all spend time on sites saying "Wow, my life would be so much easier if they did *this*."
+Try doing it.
+In some cases it will be easy.
+In some, it will be too hard.
+But you'll learn from trying.

 Do I have anything else to suggest?
 Yeah.
 Not all personal projects have to be building technology.
 Writing about technology, particularly